top of page

 Holy Trinity Church, Rotherhithe, SE16 5HF

-Inspired by a performance given by two Native Americans in Paris in 1725, Les Sauvages became one of Rameau’s most popular works, with his dance of the savages being described as a piece ‘which everybody knows’.
-Set in an idyllic, pre-colonial North America, and pitting devious French and Spanish explorers against a Native American vying for the hand of an American Princess, it poses the question: who is the savage?
+Inspired by a performance given by two Native Americans in Paris in 1725, Les Sauvages became one of Rameau’s most popular works.
+Set in an idyllic, pre-colonial North America, and pitting devious French and Spanish explorers against a kind, noble Native American vying for the hand of the daughter of a local chieftan, it poses the question: who is the savage?

 As ever, a bar selling wine, soft drinks and Holy Trinity's famous home-infused gins will be open from 7pm.